Shub-Niggurath

-Shub-Niggurath is a deity created by H. P. Lovecraft.
+Shub-Niggurath is a fictional deity created by H. P. Lovecraft.
 She is often associated with the phrase "The Black Goat of the Woods with a Thousand Young".
 The only other name by which Lovecraft referred to her was "Lord of the Wood" in his story The Whisperer in Darkness.

 Shub-Niggurath is first mentioned in Lovecraft's revision story "The Last Test" (1928); she is not described by Lovecraft, but is frequently mentioned or called upon in incantations.
 Most of her development as a literary figure was carried out by other Mythos authors, including August Derleth, Robert Bloch, and Ramsey Campbell.

 Lovecraft explicitly defined Shub-Niggurath as a mother goddess in The Mound, where he calls her "Shub-Niggurath, the All-Mother".
 He describes her as a kind of Astarte in the same story.
 In Out of the Aeons, she is one of the deities siding with humanity against "hostile gods".

 August Derleth classified Shub-Niggurath as a Great Old One, but the Call of Cthulhu role-playing game classifies her as an Outer God.
 The CthulhuTech role-playing game, in turn, returns to Derleth's classification of Shub-Niggurath as a Great Old One.
-Shub Niggurath also had children with Hastur in present as she is the mate of Hastur, and in the past she had offsprings with Yog-sothoth too.
+Shub-Niggurath also had children with Hastur in present as she is the mate of Hastur, and in the past she had offsprings with Yog-sothoth too.